-- To create SoC Designer connections, you must purchase and install RealView SoC Designer. - To trace using RealView Trace or RealView Trace 2, you must purchase the corresponding product. - You can use RealMonitor with RealView ICE in RealView Debugger.
+- to create SoC Designer connections, you must purchase and install Carbon SoC Designer Plus - to trace using RealView Trace or RealView Trace 2, you must purchase the corresponding product - you can use RealMonitor with DSTREAM or RealView ICE in RealView Debugger.
+See also:

-RealView Debugger Target Configuration Guide for more information on using RealMonitor with RealView ICE.
+• RealView® Debugger Target Configuration Guide for more information on using RealMonitor with DSTREAM or RealView ICE.